symmetriccurve/symmetriccurve.github.io/README.md

 # symmetriccurve.github.io

-Enthuastic Javascript developer cutting through the technology and learning through the dust.
+Enthuastic Javascript developer cutting through the technology and learning to the level of dust.